kubeflow/website/content/en/docs/azure/machinelearningcomponent.md

 See more for [Model Deploy on Azure Machine Learning Page](https://docs.microsoft.com/en-us/azure/machine-learning/concept-model-management-and-deployment).

 ## Other Azure Machine Learning Capabilities
-Navigate to [Azure Machine Learning](https://docs.microsoft.com/en-us/azure/machine-learning/) page to see more capabilities to imporve your machine learning workflow.
+Navigate to [Azure Machine Learning](https://docs.microsoft.com/en-us/azure/machine-learning/) page to see more capabilities to improve your machine learning workflow.